 TGm editor: Please modify the following paragraphs in this subclause as shown below:

-The TWT Elements field includes zero or more TWT elements each containing only one individual TWT parameter set (see Figure 9-765 (Individual TWT Parameter Set field format)).
+(#3146) The TWT Elements field includes zero or more TWT element(s) each containing only one individual TWT parameter set (see Figure 9-765 (Individual TWT Parameter Set field format)). (#3146) When included in a Channel Usage Response frame, the TWT Elements field contains only one TWT element, except if used for the establishment of an Off-channel TWT agreement with a range of TWT parameter values (see 10.47.9 (TWT parameter ranges)).
+In this case, an additional TWT element is present.
 The subfields values of the Individual TWT Parameter Set field are set as described in 11.21.15 (Channel usage procedures).

-The Timeout Interval Element field is present when the TWT Elements field contains at least one TWT element.
-Otherwise, the Timeout Interval Element field is not present in this frame.
-The subfields of the Timeout Interval Element field are set as described in 11.21.15 (Channel usage procedures).
+(#3390) The Timeout Interval Element field is present when the TWT Elements field contains at least one TWT element and if present it contains a TIE (see 9.4.2.48).
+Otherwise, the Timeout Interval Element field is not present in this frame. (#3390) The subfields of the TIE field are set as described in 11.21.15 (Channel usage procedures).

 9.4.2.48 TIE